In all the new-mom literature about how to prepare for breastfeeding, avoiding backaches never seems to get a mention.

 When will I use my nursing pillow?

-In other words — there’s more than one kind of nursing pillow, their uses are versatile, and once you try one, you’ll likely use one whenever you have the opportunity.
+So, in conclusion, there are a variety of choices of nursing pillows, their uses are versatile, and, once you’ve tried one, you’ll likely use one whenever you have the opportunity.

 Should I buy more than one nursing pillow?

-There’s also the matter of keeping them clean.
-Unexpected messes are a common hazard of nursing, which means into the wash a slipcover goes — but, if mom doesn’t have time to do the laundry before the next feeding, her pillow is out of commission.
-Why not have at least one spare on hand?
+There’s also the matter of keeping them clean!
+Unexpected mess is a common hazard when nursing, so if a slipcover needs a sudden wash and mom can’t manage a laundry before the next feeding, the pillow will be out of commission.
+So perhaps have at least one spare on hand…

 Can I bring my nursing pillow onto a plane?